jenkins-infra/stories/README.md

 - Automatic deployment to Netlify for main branch builds
 - Fastly provides frontend caching and performance optimization

+For historical record, the admin portal can be reached via https://stories.jenkins.io/admin/

 ## Development Setup

 ### System Requirements